z390 Portable Mainframe Assembler and Emulator

 • AELSEIF (expression) - end prior block and execute following block if expression is true

-• AELSE - end prior block and execute following block if prior AIF and AELSEIF expressions false
+• AELSE - end prior block and execute following block if prior AIF and AELSEIF false

 • AEND - end last block for AIF at current level of nesting